-Audiograms are best when they are snappy.
+Audiograms are best when they're snappy.
 For Instagram and Facebook, they must be less than 60 seconds long.
 But it's advised to keep them between 30 and 60 seconds.
 For Instagram Stories (remember you'll need a vertical template) you should aim for 15 seconds or less.

 The purpose of an audiogram is usually to convince people to listen to the full episode.
-So, you really need to pick an attention-grabbing snippet from your podcast to tease the listener.
+So, pick an attention-grabbing snippet from your podcast to tease the listener.

 Create short teaser videos

 If you video record your podcast episode, this gives you lots more options when it comes to video content.

 You may not be able to share the whole video recording on social, but you can edit it into short video teasers.
 Share these short clips of your video podcast on Facebook, Instagram, LinkedIn and Twitter.